closeio/tz-trout/README.md

 * UTC-07:00 or -420 - UTC offset (the latter given in minutes)
 * DST - Daylight Saving Time

+The US Zipcode data is provided by www.geonames.org under the Creative Commons Attribution 3.0 License.

 Starting in `v1.0.0`, this library requires Python version 3.6 or above.

 #### Examples